Jimmy Comes Home

 Jan.
 2, 1932 cover by Rea Irvin.

 In the Jan.
-2, 1932 issue, Thurber began what would become a decades-long paean to the noble canine — an embodiment of the freedoms conventional man would never attain.
+2, 1932 issue, Thurber began what would become a decades-long paean to the noble canine—an embodiment of the freedoms conventional man would never attain.
 An excerpt from “A Preface to Dogs”…

 “So why dogs?”
 Adam Gopnik asked the question under the title, “A Note on Thurber’s Dogs,” in Nov.
-1, 2012 issue of the New Yorker.
+1, 2012 issue of The New Yorker.
 Gopnik explains that for Thurber, the dog represented “the American man in his natural state—a state that, as Thurber saw it, was largely scared out of him by the American woman.
 When Thurber was writing about dogs, he was writing about men.
-The virtues that seemed inherent in dogs — peacefulness, courage, and stoical indifference to circumstance — were ones that he felt had been lost by their owners.”
+The virtues that seemed inherent in dogs—peacefulness, courage, and stoical indifference to circumstance—were ones that he felt had been lost by their owners.”

 STOICAL INDIFFERENCE…Clockwise, from top left, James Thurber’s illustration of a childhood pet, a terrier named “Muggs” from the story “The Dog That Bit People” (1933); photograph of the real Muggs; dogs appear in many of Thurber’s cartoons as a stoic presence among maladjusted humans; Thurber at work on one of his dogs in an undated photo. (ohiomemory.org/jamesthurber.org)